-Educational Program or Activity
+E. Education Program or Activity

-For the purposes of this policy, the Colleges' "education program or activity" includes:
+For the purposes of this policy, HWS' "education program or activity" includes:

-- (i) Locations, events, or circumstances over which the Colleges exercise substantial control over both the Respondent and the context in which the Title IX Prohibited Conduct occurs. - (ii) These obligations extend to incidents of Title IX Prohibited Conduct that occur off campus if any of three conditions are met: - a.
-The off-campus incident occurs as part of the Colleges' operations; - b.
-The Colleges exercise substantial control over the Respondent and the context of alleged Title IX Prohibited Conduct that occurred off-campus; or - c.
-The incident of Title IX Prohibited Conduct occurs at an off-campus building owned or controlled by a student organization officially recognized by the Colleges.
+1. Locations, events, or circumstances over which HWS exercises substantial control over both the Respondent and the context in which the Title IX Prohibited Conduct occurs.

+2. These obligations extend to incidents of Title IX Prohibited Conduct that occur off campus if any of three conditions are met:

+- The off-campus incident occurs as part of HWS' operations; - HWS exercises substantial control over the Respondent and the context of alleged Title IX Prohibited Conduct that occurred off-campus; or - The incident of Title IX Prohibited Conduct occurs at an off-campus building owned or controlled by a student organization officially recognized by HWS.

-Formal Complaint
+F. Formal Complaint

 A document submitted by a Complainant and bearing the Complainant's physical or digital signature, or otherwise indicating that the Complainant is the one filing the Formal Complaint, requesting that the Colleges investigate the allegations of Prohibited Conduct.
-The Title IX Coordinator also may sign a Formal Complaint, as discussed in Appendix A, section III, but does not become the Complainant by doing so.
-In order to file a Formal Complaint a Complainant must be participating in or attempting to participate in the Colleges' education program or activity at the time a Formal Complaint is filed.
+The Title IX Coordinator may also sign a Formal Complaint, as discussed in Appendix A, section III, but does not become the Complainant by doing so.
+In order to file a Formal Complaint, a Complainant must be participating in or attempting to participate in HWS' education program or activity at the time a Formal Complaint is filed.